KTMF

 KTMF (channel 23) is a television station in Missoula, Montana, United States, affiliated with ABC and Fox.
 Owned by the Cowles Company, the station has studios on Stephens Avenue in Missoula, and its transmitter is located on TV Mountain north of the city.

-KTMF-LD (channel 42) in Kalispell, Montana operates as a semi-satellite of KTMF.
+KTMF-LD (channel 42) in Kalispell, Montana, operates as a semi-satellite of KTMF.
 As such, it simulcasts all network and syndicated programming as provided through KTMF, but airs separate commercial inserts and legal identifications.
 KTMF-LD's transmitter is located on Kookoosint Trail in Lone Pine State Park southwest of Kalispell.

 KTMF's signal is rebroadcast on several other low-power translator stations in the Flathead Lake area of northwestern Montana.

 History

 On April 12, 1989, the Federal Communications Commission (FCC) granted an original construction permit to Continental Television Network (CTN) for a full-service station on channel 23 to serve Missoula.
 The station soon took the call letters KLFV, but before the station went on air, had changed call signs again, this time to KTMF.
 The station went on the air on November 16, 1990.
 This made Missoula one of the last cities in the nation to get full service from all three major networks.
-Previously, ABC had been relegated to limited clearances on KECI-TV (channel 13) and KPAX-TV (channel 8), or via cable from KXLY-TV in Spokane.
+Previously, ABC had been relegated to limited clearances on NBC affiliate KECI-TV (channel 13) and CBS affiliate KPAX-TV (channel 8).
+The full ABC schedule could be seen via cable from KXLY-TV in Spokane.
 KECI had dropped ABC programming in 1989 to become a full-time NBC affiliate.
 The studios on Stephens Avenue once housed Carousel, a former bar.
 Fox programming was added to KTMF's lineup in 1994.

 In February 2001, CTN sold KTMF, along with the then-KTMF-LP in Kalispell, KWYB in Butte, KWYB-LP in Bozeman and KTGF in Great Falls, to Max Media of Montana.
 They were the first television station acquisitions in Montana for Max Media.

 On July 13, 2009, KTMF's second subchannel was launched to carry Fox, after Equity's KMMF (channel 17) and Kalispell repeater KMMF-LP (channel 34) were taken silent on the June 12, 2009, digital switchover date due to Equity's bankruptcy and KMMF having no digital facilities to transition to.
 Fox's secondary network MyNetworkTV is seen in a delayed manner on the subchannel from 10:05 p.m. to 12:05 a.m., and is carried unpromoted in any way outside of network promotions.

 On September 30, 2013, the Cowles Company acquired Max Media's Montana television station cluster (which, in addition to KTMF and KWYB, also included KFBB-TV in Great Falls, KHBB-LD in Helena, and NBC affiliate KULR-TV in Billings) for $18 million.
 The sale was completed on November 29.